StarRocks/starrocks/docs/en/data_source/catalog/hive_catalog.md

 ## Create a Hive table

-Similar to the internal databases of StarRocks, if you have the [CREATE TABLE](../../administration/user_privs/privilege_item.md#database) privilege on a Hive database, you can use the [CREATE TABLE](../../sql-reference/sql-statements/data-definition/CREATE_TABLE.md), [CREATE TABLE AS SELECT (CTAS)](../../sql-reference/sql-statements/data-definition/CREATE_TABLE_AS_SELECT.md), or [CREATE TABLE LIKE](../../sql-reference/sql-statements/data-definition/CREATE_TABLE_LIKE.md) statement to create a managed table in that Hive database.
+Similar to the internal databases of StarRocks, if you have the [CREATE TABLE](../../administration/user_privs/privilege_item.md#database) privilege on a Hive database, you can use the [CREATE TABLE](../../sql-reference/sql-statements/table_bucket_part_index/CREATE_TABLE.md), [CREATE TABLE AS SELECT ../../sql-reference/sql-statements/table_bucket_part_index/CREATE_TABLE_AS_SELECT.mdELECT.md), or [CREATE TABL../../sql-reference/sql-statements/table_bucket_part_index/CREATE_TABLE_LIKE.md_LIKE.md) statement to create a managed table in that Hive database.

 This feature is supported since v3.2 in which version StarRocks only supports creating Parquet-formatted Hive tables.
 From v3.3 onwards, StarRocks also supports creating ORC- and Textfile-formatted Hive tables.